 If someone comes to us from a Social Services Department, the local authority care managers will have carried out an assessment of what you need before deciding that domiciliary care is going to meet your needs.

 A summary of this information, usually called a needs assessment, will have been passed to Community Care Team.
 Once we are in receipt of this information we will then need to make an assessment ourselves.
 If you approach us direct, we will still need to make an initial assessment ourselves.
-To do this we will need to ask you for quite a lot of questions, and probably to seek information from your Carer/Representative, your doctor, and other specialists who know about your health and needs.
+To do this we will need to ask you some questions, and probably to seek information from your Carer/Representative, your doctor, and other specialists who know about your health and needs.
 Specially trained staff will carry out the assessment.
 We hope that you do not find the process by which we get to know your needs too intrusive.
 We want to build up a full picture and we will do this as quickly and tactfully as possible.
 Remember, all the information will be treated confidentially.
 Our aim is to make sure that we understand what you need and what your preferences are about services, so that we can respond in ways, which really suit you.

 Assessing the Risks